 3. Annual St. John’s Shorts Festival

-There will be 26 productions over two weeks at the 7th Annual St. John’s Shorts Festival.
+There will be TYA shows, comedy, drama, music, dance and visual arts, and much more at the 10th Annual St. John’s Shorts Festival.
 Don’t miss the opportunity to see a variety of productions from local creators.

 Details